blogs

 Natural and glass-filled rubies

 Nowadays new type of ruby is available in the market, called glass-filled ruby.
-Glass-filled ruby undergo a treatment process involving heating and injecting lead glass into surface-reaching fractures or cavities within the rubies.
+Glass-filled Ruby undergo a treatment process involving heating and injecting lead glass into surface-reaching fractures or cavities within the rubies.
 These fractures can occur naturally also during the mining and cutting process.
 This treatment improves color and fills cavities, creating a visually pleasing but low-quality gemstone.
 This process also involves treating lower-quality rubies with acid to remove mineralized inclusions.

 Glass-filled rubies offer a more affordable option but are not on the same level as natural rubies in value, durability, and astrological effects.
 The glass-filling treatment makes the ruby more delicate and prone to breakage, which might not be suitable for everyday wear.